youngrichu/quicksnip/snippets/javascript/function-utilities/memoize-function.md

 ---
-Title: Memoize Function
+title: Memoize Function
-Description: Caches the result of a function based on its arguments to improve performance.
+description: Caches the result of a function based on its arguments to improve performance.
-Author: axorax
+author: axorax
-Tags: javascript,memoization,optimization,utility
+tags: javascript,memoization,optimization,utility
 ---

 ```js